 - Decide on a radiation therapy program.
 Radiation therapist education requirements may vary by state or employer.
-For example, many hospitals now consider a bachelor’s degree to be the minimum standard of education, but other employers might accept an associate degree.
+For example, many hospitals now consider a bachelor’s degree to be the minimum standard of education, but other employers might accept an associates degree.
 Your degree program as a radiation therapy major will likely consist of classroom instruction and hands-on clinical experiences, to prepare you for a career as a radiation therapist.

 - Get registered.
 After completing your education, you’ll be eligible to sit for the registry exam, offered by the American Registry Radiologic Technologists (ARRT).